News & Insights

 • If you pay more of your mortgage off sooner, this can sometimes put you in a stronger position for a cheaper mortgage deal when your existing one is due for renewal.
 This is because you will have more equity in your property, and your loan-to-value (LTV) is decreased, which often opens up more choices when it comes to available rates for mortgages.

-What are the drawbacks of overpaying?
+What Are the Drawbacks of Overpaying?

 If you have other debts which have higher interest rates, such as credit cards or additional loans, then it may be more beneficial to pay these off first.
 It’s worth considering any other costs you are likely to incur, and factoring these into whether you can afford to make a mortgage overpayment each month.